Xperaz/OOP-Hard-Parts/Notes/8-Subclassing-with-new-and-call.md

 console.log(user1); // { name: 'azedine', score: 11 }
 ```

-When scaling the solution to create a subclass, a problem may occur even though it works fine with a small use case.
+We will see how tough this solution would be, Even if it appears functional in small use cases.

 ## Create PaidUser Subclass using our earlier solution 2